sendbird/quickstart-calls-directcall-ios/README.md

 Sendbird Calls SDK for iOS is used to initialize, configure, and build voice and video calling functionality into a Sendbird iOS application.
 In this repository, you will find the steps you need to take before implementing the Calls SDK into a project, and a sample application which contains the framework for implementing voice and video call.

+> Note: You can only integrate one Sendbird application per app for your service regardless of the platforms.
+All users within your Sendbird application can communicate with each other across all platforms.
+This means that your iOS, Android, and web client app users can all make and receive calls with one another without any further setup.
+Note that all data is limited to the scope of a single application, and users in different Sendbird applications can't make and receive calls to each other.

 ### More about Sendbird Calls for iOS

 Find out more about Sendbird Calls for iOS on [Calls for iOS doc](https://docs.sendbird.com/ios/calls_quick_start).
 If you need any help in resolving any issues or have questions, visit [our community](https://community.sendbird.com).